-The Pixel and Pixel XL may be produced by HTC, but they’re unquestionably “Google phones” — they’re the first handsets in history to carry the company’s new “made by Google brand,” in fact.
+The Pixel and Pixel XL may be produced by HTC, but they’re unquestionably “Google phones” — they are the first handsets in history to carry the company’s new “made by Google” brand, in fact.
 And they’re an impressive first attempt.

 Google’s new phones aren’t just pretty faces, though: they’re powerhouses.
 The Pixel XL packs a 5.5-inch, Quad HD (2,560 x 1,440 pixels) AMOLED screen with an impressive density of 534 pixels-per-inch.
 The Pixel packs a smaller and lower-resolution AMOLED screen at 5 inches and Full HD (1080 x 1920 pixels), respectively, but squeezes it into a slightly more compact package.

 Beneath those displays is one of the fastest mobile processors around.
-The Pixels have the distinction of packing Qualcomm’s brand-new, top-of-the-line quad-core Snapdragon 821 processor, a chip 10 percent more power efficient than the predeceasing Snapdragon 820.
-The variant in the Pixels is clocked at a 2.15GHz and paired with 4GB of RAM — more than enough to crunch webpages, benchmarks, docs, and games with ease, Google said.
+The Pixels have the distinction of packing Qualcomm’s top-of-the-line quad-core Snapdragon 821 processor, a chip 10 percent more power efficient than the predeceasing Snapdragon 820.
+The variant in the Pixels is clocked at a 2.15GHz and paired with 4GB of

 Powering all those features are impressively large batteries.
 The Pixels sport Lithium-ion power packs of capacities that promise hours, if not days, on a charge: the Pixel XL packs a 3,450mAh battery, while the Pixel sports a 2,770mAh pack.
 Better yet, both support quick charging, which Google said can deliver up to 70 percent in after 15 minutes on a charger.

 Familiar accouterments abound on both Pixels.
 Both feature USB Type-C connectors, Bluetooth,